 This lesson is designed to be played in Streaming Mode.
 The data that’s been collected by the Hub will be streamed directly to the device.
 It will be traced on the line graph in real time.

 Here’s an example of the data your pupils can expect from this experiment.

 To incorporate the development of maths skills:

-- Using the sample data that’s available for this lesson (or your own data), have your pupils describe what is happening with regard to movement when the graph shows a straight line and when it shows a curve.
+- Using the sample data that’s available for this lesson (or your own data), have your pupils describe what's happening with regard to movement when the graph shows a straight line and when it shows a curve.

-- Have your pupils find the maths expression under the form y = mx + b for a line portion of the graph, in the sample data or in the data that they have collected.
+- Have your pupils find the maths expression under the form y = mx + b for a line portion of the graph, in the sample data or in the data that they’ve collected.

 - Have your pupils find these first degree equations (y=mx+b) both manually and using a digital tool.

 To incorporate the development of language arts skills:

 - Have your pupils use digital media to explain this lesson and their findings.
 This could be done by: